 A new exhibit of nonrepresentational art is on display at the Alameda Main Library.
 Local artist Jaan Carter, who has lived on the Island since June 2011, is sharing her work there through Sept 1.

 In the performing arts, Virago Theatre Company will present a reading of a new play by Rachel LePell, "Particulate Matter," at 7:30 p.m.
 Tuesday at Autobody Fine Arts, 1517 Park St. The play focuses on the intersection of political activism and personal relationships.
-(Write to email@example.com
+(Write to firstname.lastname@example.org to reserve a slot for this free special event).

 Out at Alameda Point, Makani Power says it continues to test and demonstrate the functionality of the company's airborne wind-turbine technology with its Wing 7 development.
 It's also tackling the issue of radar obstruction and recently won a grant from the U.S. Army to analyze the radar cross-section of its system, according to CEO Corwin Hardham.